 The legal system is a formalized dance.
 It is a back and forth process with specific timing, contents, and structural requirements.
-However, he first move in any case is the complaint.
-Then, normally defendant(s) will file an answer to that complaint.
-Here is more information on this stage of your nursing home lawsuit.
+However, filing a complaint is the first move in any personal injury case.
+Then, normally, the defendant(s) will file an answer to the formal complaint within a special time frame, typically 20 days later.

 - Complaint 1-Negligence and Wrongful Death Nursing Home Case

 - Complaint 2-Nursing Home Neglect Case

 - Complaint 5-Nursing Home Care and Wrongful Death Case

 Of course, your allegations will not be taken at face value, and high-priced lawyers representing nursing home defendants will certainly fight back when they file their formal response to your complaint.
 By law, the defendants must respond to every fact and claim in one of the three following ways: they admit it, deny it, or state they do not have enough information to respond.

 The timeframe for the answer is normally dictated by the first day of trial.
 By that date, they must file their answer unless the judge has amended the deadline for a specific reason.
 Note, however, that defendants are also entitled to raise affirmative defenses and counterclaims in their prayer for relief.
 If the defendant chooses to raise counterclaims, the plaintiff must respond to all of them in a formal reply.
 Here are two sample answers from Illinois nursing home cases.

 Throughout the discovery phase, the plaintiff and defendant's attorneys will share information through discovered evidence so that both sides understand what will be presented at trial.
 Withholding known evidence and facts from the other side is illegal.